Equivariant linear isometries and infinite little discs operads via transfer systems: Introduction

 Group actions have had an increasing role in the development of homotopy theory.
 The most prominent example is the use of equivariant stable homotopy theory in the work of Hill-Hopkins-Ravenel on the Kervaire invariant problem, see \cite{hill2016nonexistence}; a surprising application to a question which, on its surface, had no connection to equivariant homotopy theory. $G$-operads, where one allows both $G$ and $\Sigma_n$ to act on the spaces $\cO(n)$, are useful tools to encode homotopy-coherent algebraic structures in $G$-spaces, see \cite{costenoble1991fixed}.
 Of course, one can import the $E_\infty$-operads $\cD$ and $\cL$ into the equivariant setting by requiring that $G$ acts trivially on the spaces $\cD(n)$ and $\cL(n)$.
-However, this approach ignores the extra algebraic structure that appears if the $G$-action is non-trivial.
-To allow for non-trivial group actions, one uses a certain type of infinite-dimensional $G$-inner-product space $\cU$, known as a \emph{$G$-universe}, to define the equivariant infinite little discs operad $\cD(\cU)$ and the equivariant linear isometries operad $\cL(\cU)$, see \cite{guillou2017equivariant}.
+However, extra algebraic structure can arise by allowing $G$ to act non-trivially on the space of operations.
+Thus, it is preferable to also have less trivial equivariant generalisations of $\cD$ and $\cL$.
+To do this, one uses a certain type of infinite-dimensional $G$-inner-product space $\cU$, known as a \textbf{$G$-universe}, to define the equivariant infinite little discs operad $\cD(\cU)$ and the equivariant linear isometries operad $\cL(\cU)$, see \cite{guillou2017equivariant}.
 We wish to emphasise that there is a choice of universe $\cU$ and that the $G$-operads $\cD(\cU)$ and $\cL(\cU)$ may vary depending on this choice.
-Classically, one works over a \emph{complete} $G$-universe $\cU_G$, where the operads $\cD(\cU_G)$ and $\cL(\cU_G)$ are homotopically equivalent.
+Classically, one works over a \textbf{complete} $G$-universe $\cU_G$, where the operads $\cD(\cU_G)$ and $\cL(\cU_G)$ are homotopically equivalent.
 However, there can be universes for which $\cD(\cU)$ and $\cL(\cU)$ are distinct, see \cite[Theorem 4.22]{blumberg2015operadicmultiplicationsequivariantspectra}.